cronkitedata/cronkite-docs/docs/excel/xlguides/xl-refresher.md

 Some reporters flinch at typing in 30 or 100 entries into a spreadsheet.
 You shouldn't.
 If you learn to take notes in a structured way, you'll always be able to find and verify your work.
 If you try to calculate a sum of 30 numbers on a calculator, you'll have to type them all in at least twice anyway.
 Also, getting used to these easy tasks on a spreadsheet keeps you fluent for when you need to do more.

+Here is a video that walks through what you can do with spreadsheets in journalism: ["Eight Simple Ways to Let the Spreadsheet do the Math"](https://gijn.org/2019/05/21/eight-simple-ways-to-let-the-spreadsheet-do-the-math-so-you-can-focus-on-the-story/)

 ## Re-learning Excel from the ground up